 An answer like this shows the provider is well prepared and has an actionable plan to help you accomplish your goals.

 The answer to this question will say a lot about a provider.
-A good answer would be something like this:
+The right answer would be something like this:

-“Because you’re wanting an increase in online exposure, Key Performance Indicators for your campaign are organic traffic, referral traffic, and newsletter sign ups.
-Over the past 6 months we have increased organic traffic by 20%, referral traffic by 15%, and earned 3,000 extra subscribers to the newsletter – an increase of 25%.”
+“Because you want an increase in online exposure, Key Performance Indicators for your campaign are organic traffic, referral traffic, and newsletter sign-ups.
+Over the past six months, we have increased organic traffic by 20%, referral traffic by 15%, and earned 3,000 extra subscribers to the newsletter – an increase of 25%.”

 This type of answer shows competence, plain and simple.
-It’s ok to not have stellar results after only 6 months, but if a campaign is producing stagnant results, or none at all, it may be time for a change in providers.
+It’s ok to have less than stellar results after only six months.
+But, if a campaign is producing stagnant results or none at all, it may be time for a change in providers.

 Don’t get this confused with #1 or #2.
-This question asks the provider to explain how the methods that they are using directly impact the goals that the client wants to see accomplished.
-This is where the provider will show their “customer support” abilities, and understanding of their own actions.
+This question asks the provider to explain how the methods that they are using directly impact the goals that the client wants to see accomplished; this is where the provider will show their “customer support” abilities and understanding of their actions.
 It essentially represents the ability to explain the point A to point B concept as it relates to the particular campaign.

 “Since a KPI for your campaign was sales, our team used CRO, or conversion rate optimization, to help understand how we can get more sales out of current traffic.
-We test different versions of landing pages, and change certain layouts in the shopping cart to test the differences and see which will have the best results.
-Testing things like this has a direct impact to increasing sales.”
+We test different versions of landing pages and change certain layouts in the shopping cart to test the differences and see which will have the best results.
+Testing things like this have a direct impact on increasing sales.”

 While not every SEO provider will be doing CRO, the idea is no different than explaining to a client that building backlinks to a site will increase rank in the search engines, and in turn, should increase organic traffic.

-An example of a good answer would be something along these lines:
+An example of a right answer would be something along these lines:

-Not every campaign will need a hardcore content strategy, but most providers I’ve found will insist on creating content, even if they don’t leverage it for any other purpose other than publishing a piece of content.
-This is far from a strategy.
+Not every campaign will need a hardcore content strategy, but most providers I’ve found will insist on creating content, even if they don’t leverage it for any other purpose other than publishing a piece of material; this is far from a strategy.
 A solid answer about content strategy will sound something like: